Timeframe for Completing a Data Subject Access Request

 Reviewing and Redacting the Data

-Prior to providing the data to the requester, organizations should conduct a thorough review to ensure the information shared does not infringe on the privacy rights of others or contain confidential or commercially sensitive information.
-Redacting personal data of third parties from the requested information is essential to protect their privacy.
+Prior to providing the data to the requester, organisations should conduct a thorough review to ensure the information shared does not infringe on the privacy rights of others or contain confidential or commercially sensitive information.
+Redacting the personal data of third parties from the requested information is essential to protect their privacy.

 Delivering the Data to the Requester

 Secure delivery methods are crucial to maintain the confidentiality and integrity of the personal data being shared.
-Organizations should implement encryption and other security measures to protect the data during transit.
+Organisations should implement encryption and other security measures to protect the data during transit.
 Additionally, maintaining a secure audit trail throughout the delivery process can provide evidence of compliance and accountability.

 Learn more with PrivacyEngine.
 Schedule your demo now!